libp2a/libp2a-node/README.md

 Implementing software integrations is a tedious process.
 Boring, not hard.
-We have learn how the other software works, which endpoints are available, learn names and types, learn the ever slightly different authentication mechanisms.
+We have learn how the other software works, which endpoints are available, learn the names and the types, learn the ever slightly different authentication mechanisms.

-libp2a's goal is to be the only SDK you need to integrate with any web service.
-The ingrations are implemented using natural language that makes sense to you and your problem domain.
+libp2a aims to be the only SDK needed to integrate with any API, using natural language familiar to you and your problem domain.

 # Usage